Bone Fractures in Cats and Kittens

 Trauma on a bone can cause it to crack or fully snap.
 Age and arthritis have a lot to do with the likelihood of a fracture – simply put, a cat with arthritis might have weaker bones and cannot withstand the same pressure as a full-grown youthful cat.
 The primary signs of a cat with a fracture or broken bone include the following:

-- Traditional signs of pain: crying, howling, or growling, especially if touched
+- Traditional signs of pain: hiding, or crying, howling, or growling, especially if touched

 - Not walking, or not using a limb or tail, limping

-- Not eating or able to use the litter box, neglect of grooming
+- Not eating or unable to use the litter box, neglect of grooming

 - Swelling or bruising at the injured area